mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2013-09-05-drawing-clouds.md

 comments: true
 ---

-Paper by 53 makes painting realistic skies and clouds a breeze.
+Paper by FiftyThree makes painting realistic skies and clouds a breeze.
 If you had fun drawing trees, just wait until you fluff out happy clouds that would make Bob Ross proud.
 Honestly, with just a few washes of watercolor and strokes of pencil, you'll have an instant masterpiece.
 Here…let me show you how.

 {% include toc.html %}